max0x7ba/atomic_queue/README.md

 # atomic_queue
-C++11 multiple-producer-multiple-consumer *lockless* queues based on `std::atomic<>`.
+C++11 multiple-producer-multiple-consumer *lockless* queues based on [`std::atomic`][3].

-The main design principle these queues adhere to is _simplicity_: fixed size buffer, the bare minimum of atomic operations.
+The main design principle these queues adhere to is _simplicity_: the bare minimum of atomic operations, fixed size buffer, value semantics.

 These qualities are also limitations:

 * The maximum queue size must be set at compile time or construction time.
 * There are no OS-blocking push/pop functions.
+* A reference/pointer to an element in the queue cannot be taken.

 Nevertheless, ultra-low-latency applications need just that and nothing more.
 The simplicity pays off, see the [throughput and latency benchmarks][1].